-This really depends on what your goals are for you dog, what you'd like them to learn how to do, what level of training they already have, their energy level, how motivated they are, if they have any fear, or aggression issues and to what level, etc. This is usually a question people would love to know right away, but unfortunately it's impossible to know the answer until we have seen your dog in person.
-We offer free evaluations to determine exactly how much it will cost to get your pup trained to the level that you'd like them to get to.
-We work with your dog for a few minutes to determine what kind of dog you have.
-Then we show you one of our trained dogs and the different levels of training, so you can determine what level of training you'd like for them.
+This really depends on what your goals are for you dog, what you'd like them to learn how to do, what level of training they already have, their energy level, how motivated they are, if they have any fear, or aggression issues and to what level, etc. This is usually a question people would love to know right away, but unfortunately it's impossible to know the answer until we have talked with you about your dog.
+We offer free phone consultations to determine exactly how much it will cost to get your pup trained to the level that you'd like them to get to.
+Then we explain to you the type of training we offer, so you can determine what level of training you'd like for them.

-2 I've tried training classes before with no success.
-What makes you guys different?
+I've tried group classes before with no success, what makes you guys different?

-Every dog has different levels of interest.
+Every dog is different.
 One dog may be fascinated with birds, another one may be addicted to parking at other dogs.
-If there is no law and order there is nothing stopping a dog from doing what he wants.
-Makes sense right?
-So what we do is incorporate light corrections with a training collar or E-collar.
+If there is no law and order there is nothing stopping a dog from doing what they want.
 You may not like the idea of correcting your dog, either because you've seen someone inexperienced give their dog a correction way too hard, therefor scaring their dog into submission,(NOT WHAT WE DO), or you heard another trainer warn against it.
 The first step of training is the "learning phase."
-Dog's never get corrected for something they do not know how to do.
+Dog's should never get corrected for something they do not know how to do.
 Once they learn a command 100 percent, then we introduce light corrections when they refuse to do a command that they already know how to do.
 All dogs require different levels of corrections.
 One dog may be very sensitive and nervous.
 This type of dog would require very little correction, could be in the form of gently tugging your leash with a normal flat collar.
 But then you may have a dog who wouldn't respond to that level of correction at all.
 Then what you would have to is tug a bit harder, until you get to a level of correction that gets your pup to respond.
 Some dogs require a prong collar when you aren't able to give a firm enough correction with a normal flat collar.
 But the secret is to just give them a correction that is just above their desire to not listen.
 If you do it too hard they will get scared, if you do it lightly they will ignore you.

-5 Will my dog need the E-Collar their whole life?
+Will my dog need an e-collar their entire life?

 Dogs are living creatures, they may not hear you when called if they are very distracted.
 For instance if a dog runs up to your dog and you call them, they may not pay attention to you.
 An E-Collar solves this problem.
 When your dog is off leash in an area with a lot going on, they need the E-Collar in case a distraction comes around.
 When you dog is in the house or back yard, it is not necessary to wear it.